Kent: History

 Following the withdrawal of the Romans, large numbers of Germanic speakers from mainland Europe settled in Kent, bringing their language, which came to be Old English.
 While they expelled the native Romano-British population, some likely remained in the area, eventually assimilating with the newcomers.
 Of the invading tribes, the Jutes were the most prominent, and the area became a Jutish kingdom recorded as Cantia in about 730 and Cent in 835.
 The early medieval inhabitants of the county were referred to as the Cantwara, or Kentish people.
 The city of Canterbury was the largest in Kent.

 In 597, Pope Gregory I appointed the religious missionary (who became Saint Augustine of Canterbury after his death) as the first Archbishop of Canterbury.
 In the previous year, Augustine successfully converted the pagan King Æthelberht of Kent to Christianity.
 The Diocese of Canterbury became England's first Episcopal See with first cathedral and has since remained England's centre of Christianity.
 The second designated English cathedral was for West Kent at Rochester Cathedral.

 Kent was traditionally partitioned into East and West Kent, and into lathes and hundreds.
 The traditional border of East and West Kent was the county's main river, the Medway.
 Men and women from east of the Medway are Men (or Maids) of Kent, those from the west are Kentishmen or Kentish Maids.
 The divide has been explained by some as originating in the Anglo-Saxon migrations, with Jutes mainly settling east of the Medway and Saxons settling west of it.

 In the 11th century, the people of Kent (or Chenth, per the Domesday Book) adopted the motto Invicta, meaning "undefeated" or "unconquered".
-The adoption of this motto followed the invasion of Britain by William of Normandy, as he was unable to subdue the county and they negotiated favourable terms.
+The adoption of this motto followed the Norman Conquest of England by William the Conqueror, as he was unable to subdue the county and they negotiated favourable terms.
 The continued resistance of the Kentish people against the Normans led to Kent's designation as a semi-autonomous county palatine in 1067.
 Under the nominal rule of William's half-brother Odo of Bayeux, the county was granted similar powers to those granted in the areas bordering Wales and Scotland.